Commissioning multidisciplinary teams into general practice

 WA Primary Health Alliance (WAPHA) will be collaborating with selected general practices and Aboriginal Community Controlled Health Services (ACCHS) to co-design a service approach for a primary care multidisciplinary team to provide person-centred care in collaboration with general practices located within priority locations in each of WAPHA’s three PHNs.
 WAPHA will then seek to commission a service provider to deliver the multidisciplinary team in partnership with participating general practices.

-• Country WA: Geraldton and Mullewa.
+• Country WA: Geraldton, Mullewa and Morawa

 Multidisciplinary care transforming patient outcomes